stackdio/stackdio/docs/js_setup.md

 This is caused because `npm` and `bower` both spawn new processes to run the install scripts, so if you are geting the error, you can try to manually run the steps that the setup script runs to conserve memory.

 ### Installing stackd.io npm modules
-In your CLI, get to the `core/static/stackdio` directory and install all npm modules.

 ```bash
 npm install